jayalloyd/Bus-Reservation-System/README.md

-This project is done with refernce.It is completed using core java concepts.
+This project is done with reference.It is completed using core java concepts.